 [T]he constitutional history of this country is the history of the prerogative powers of the Crown being made subject to the overriding powers of the democratically elected legislature as the sovereign body.

 Given this historical context, it should come as little surprise that central to what was dubbed ‘the most significant constitutional law case in the UK for over a generation’ were questions about the relative powers of these two institutions.
 The case arose from the unique circumstances of giving effect to the UK’s withdrawal from the European Union.
-Indeed, the proceedings in R (Miller) v Secretary of State for Existing the European Union were probably as close as it gets in the UK to the sort of constitutional adjudication which exists in jurisdictions with more easily ascertainable corpora of constitutional law like Australia.
+Indeed, the proceedings in R (Miller) v Secretary of State for Exiting the European Union were probably as close as it gets in the UK to the sort of constitutional adjudication which exists in jurisdictions with more easily ascertainable corpora of constitutional law like Australia.
 As the Supreme Court of the United Kingdom observes in Miller, unlike most liberal democracies, ‘the United Kingdom does not have a constitution in the sense of a single coherent code of fundamental law which prevails over all other sources of law.’

 Beyond the core issue of the relative competences of the Crown and Parliament, the Miller litigation also brought together other disparate elements of the contemporary British constitution like no other case has done before.
 The case raised points on the ever evolving relationship between the UK Parliament and Government, and the devolved legislatures and administrations in Scotland, Wales and Northern Ireland.
 Also relevant to the litigation was the relationship between different sources of law.
 In particular, the mode through which obligations arising from international law are given effect in the legal systems within the UK.
 Notwithstanding the issue of justiciability being common ground between the parties, the case also raised questions about the institutional competence of courts themselves in dealing with ‘polycentric’ issues.
 As Lord Sumption has argued extra-judicially, when adjudicating over such multi-dimensional issues, ‘the relevant considerations will often be far wider than anything that a court can comprehend simply on the basis of argument between the parties before it.’